 Designed to meet the needs of advanced students whose study in public administration cannot be met with current course work.
 RSH.

 PUAD 894.
-Professional Development Seminar I. 3 Hours.
+Professional Development Seminar I: Public Admin Contemporary Issues & Competency Assessment.
+3 Hours.

-Open only to precareer students with internships, this intensive seminar is designed around issues interns confront in their working relationships.
-Emphasis is placed on the transition of the student from an academic environment to a professional work relationship.
-Class sessions deal with issues like employee socialization, power and trust, and administrative change.
+Open only to MPA students who are required to complete a full-time internship.
+This intensive seminar during the second year of study is designed around issues interns confront in their working environment with emphasis placed on the transition of the student from an academic to a professional work setting.
+Students will complete the MPA Final Essay, which requires them to reflect clearly and thoughtfully on how they have integrated academic coursework and their professional work setting experience.
 Graded on a satisfactory/unsatisfactory basis.
-FLD.
+INT.

 PUAD 895.
-Professional Development Seminar II.
+Professional Development Seminar II: Leadership, Professionalism, and Citizen Engagement.
 3 Hours.

 PUAD 897.
 Public Administration Contemporary Issues and Competency Assessment.
 3 Hours.